eigengrau/x-highlight-region/README.rst

 Requirements
 ------------

-x-selection-pipe relies on Gtk+ 3, pygobject, and `python3-keybinder
+x-selection-pipe relies on Gtk+ 3, pycairo, pygobject, and `python3-keybinder
 <https://github.com/LiuLang/python3-keybinder>`__.
 It can be installed as
 customary, either by invoking ``setup.py``, or using ``pip``.